alpha-yadav/DSA/readme.md

 By following these steps, you can build a strong foundation in algorithms and data structures.
 Remember to start small, build gradually, and enjoy the learning process!

+#  A sample algorithmic problem
+Here are a few algorithmic problem examples, ranging in difficulty:

+**Easy:**

+**Problem:**  Reverse a string.

+**Input:** A string (e.g., "hello")

+**Output:** The reversed string (e.g., "olleh")

+**Solution Idea:**  Iterate through the string from the end to the beginning and build a new string.
+Or, use built-in string manipulation functions (if allowed).

+**Medium:**

+**Problem:** Find the two numbers in a sorted array that add up to a given target sum.

+**Input:** A sorted array of integers (e.g., `[-2, 1, 2, 7, 11, 15]`) and a target sum (e.g., 9).

+**Output:** The indices of the two numbers that add up to the target sum (e.g., `[2, 3]` because 2 + 7 = 9).
+Return `null` or an appropriate indicator if no such pair exists.

+**Solution Idea:** Use a two-pointer approach.
+One pointer starts at the beginning of the array, the other at the end.
+Adjust the pointers based on whether the sum is too high or too low.

+**Hard:**

+**Problem:**  Find the longest palindromic substring within a given string.

+**Input:** A string (e.g., "babad")

+**Output:** The longest palindromic substring (e.g., "bab" or "aba").
+If multiple palindromes have the same maximum length, return any one of them.

+**Solution Idea:**  There are several approaches, including:

+* **Expanding around center:** Check all possible centers (single characters and spaces between characters) and expand outwards to find the longest palindrome centered there.
+* **Dynamic programming:** Create a table to store whether substrings are palindromes.

+These examples demonstrate the structure of an algorithmic problem: a clear input, a desired output, and a challenge in efficiently transforming the input into the output.
+The "solution idea" provides a hint about algorithmic strategies that might be employed, but the full implementation requires coding skills and knowledge of data structures.